pygmystack/pygmy/README.md

 can verify the same functionality, or perhaps who has had trouble installing Pygmy in the past on Windows.

-## Handling the old Pygmy
+## Is Pygmy running?

-You should run `pygmy down` to ensure that Pygmy is not running.
-It is not possible to run both together using the default configuration.

-These instructions will currently install the new version as `pygmy-go` so that the old version is still available.
-Of course you can remove or move the old version with `mv /usr/local/bin/pygmy /usr/local/bin/pygmy-ruby` or `rm /usr/local/bin/pygmy`).

-With no Pygmy running, you should get "connection refused" when attempting to connect to the amazee network.
+These instructions will currently install the new version as `pygmy-go` so that the old version is still available if you have installed it.
+With no Pygmy running, you should get "connection refused" when attempting to connect to the local amazee network.

 ```
 curl --HEAD http://myproject.docker.amazee.io